Ealing Common Walk

 - Unknown, 1890

 The 2018 programme is now past.
 We will be launching the 2019 programme mid-August.

 The early settlement in Ealing is evidenced by finds of Palaeolithic (late stone age) articles, chiefly around Ealing Common.

 The social and historical significance of Ealing Common is the common itself – a green open space, always resisting encroachment.
 In the 17th century there were some 70 acres for common grazing and the land could only be enclosed with the consent of both the tenants and the lord of the manor – the Bishop of London.
 Ealing bought the manorial rights for £500 in 1886 but still compensation was due to the lord and copyright tenants for the use of 'wastes' created by new road and rail developments.

 Ealing Common was surveyed and recorded under the Metropolitan Commons Act 1886.
 In 1901 Ealing became the first municipal borough in Middlesex and by then the common had reduced to 47 acres.
 Road widening and house building continued to infringe and reduce the acreage.
 In the last century it was registered under the Commons Registration Act 1965.
 The roads that surround the common have comprised the Ealing Common conservation area since 1982.

 In the summer of 2008 this newest piece of common was designated as exchange land for the common that was to be taken to permit the replacement of the adjacent bridge over the GWR and Central Line.
-For some years the provision of suitable (no less in area and equally advantageous to the public) exchange land has been one of the factors delaying the renewal of the Hanger Lane bridges.

 Situated on the eastern perimeter of the common.
 It is the original farm of The Elms estate.
 The mansion of the Wegg and subsequently the Round family now forms part of Twyford High School.
 Miss Wegg had enclosed 'waste' up to the railway lines from 1828.